Bollywood stays away as Indian cinemas reopen after eight months

 For now, theatres are screening older films, including a biopic of Modi, which first released after his resounding election victory last year.

-Instead of waiting for theatres to open, several Bollywood production houses have instead sold movies to streaming platforms like Netflix NFLX.O, Disney DIS.N and Amazon's AMZN.O Prime Video, which have premiered several titles in the last few months.
+Instead of waiting for theatres to open, several Bollywood production houses have instead sold movies to streaming platforms such as Netflix NFLX.O, Disney DIS.N and Amazon's AMZN.O Prime Video, which have premiered several titles in the last few months.

 "We are trying to test the waters, see if audiences will come back.
 Once they do, hopefully we will see new movies releasing," Akshaye Rathi, a theatre owner who owns properties in the central states of Madhya Pradesh and Chhattisgarh, told Reuters.